Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

 #  (DLX-Based Algorithm X Solver Last Revised 01 October 2024)
 #
 #  For a detailed explanation and tutorial, please see my Algorithm X
-#  playgound on Tech.io by following the link in my Codingame profile:
+#  playgound on Tech.io by following the link in my CodinGame profile:
 #
 #  https://www.codingame.com/profile/2df7157da821f39bbf6b36efae1568142907334/playgrounds
 #

 # DLXCell is one cell in the Algorithm X matrix.
 This implementation was mostly
-# copied from @RoboStac's solution to Constrained Latin Squares on Codingame.com.
+# copied from @RoboStac's solution to Constrained Latin Squares on www.codingame.com.
 #
 # https://www.codingame.com/training/medium/constrained-latin-squares
 #